DatGreekChick/personal/README.md

 ### Progressive Web App (PWA)

-At some point in the development process, I discovered Google Chrome's Lighthouse and wanted to see 100 in my scores for all their available audits.
-So, upon visiting my page, there is a service worker registered, which caches the root and all styles.
-I now have a :100:.
+Google Chrome's Lighthouse is a great tool that has many audit categories.
+By following their tips, upon visiting my page, there is a service worker registered, which caches the root and all styles.
+It's also fun to see scores of 💯

 ### React Google Recaptcha

-I have implemented a form on `/contact` that sends submissions directly to my email using `emailjs`.
+I have implemented a form on `/contact` that sends submissions directly to my inbox using `emailjs`.
 The Google ReCAPTCHA library helps verify a human's (online) humanity to prevent bots from submitting the form.
 It uses ReCAPTCHA v3, which is invisible.